In our daily lives, we come across many cards, such as ID cards, membership cards, and credit cards.

 Both card printing technologies are optimized for immediate card issuance.

-users can experience a variety of card printer size and shape options at an affordable price.
+If you are considering purchasing a direct-to-card printer, users can experience a variety of card printer size and shape options at an affordable price.

 It also produces print quality close to a card printed by retransfer card printer.